 Depending on what the assessment recommends, the court can monitor what our family drug and alcohol court team identifies, and refer you quickly to an appropriate treatment provider for counselling, community prescribing or inpatient detoxification and rehabilitation.

-We are a multidisciplinary team.
-This means we have experts from different specialties who work together to assess and treat our patients.
+We have experts with different specialties who work together to assess and treat our patients.
 Our team includes a service manager, clinical nurse specialist, specialist substance misuse worker, senior social worker and social worker.
 A child and adolescent psychiatrist, adult psychiatrist and family therapist are attached to the team.

 We have direct links to the housing and domestic violence teams in local authorities.

-The family drug and alcohol court (FDAC) National Unit aims to extend the benefits of the FDAC approach to more children and families.
-The FDAC national unit is operated by the Tavistock and Portman Trust but further information is available on the FDAC national unit website.
+The family drug and alcohol court (FDAC) national unit aims to extend the benefits of the FDAC approach to more children and families.
+Further information is available on the FDAC national unit website.

 All cases that go through the usual care proceedings court process are looked at to see if they are suitable for the family drug and alcohol court (FDAC).